charlesdc4/charlesdc4/README.md

 - 👋 Hi, I’m @charlesdc4
 - 👀 I’m interested in ...
-Music Production, Music Composition, Sound Design, Gaming, Movies, Astronomy, Physics, Programming, Network Security
+Pentesting, Programming, Offensive Security, Defensive Security, Gaming, Movies, Astronomy, and many more.
 - 🌱 I’m currently learning ...
-Python to start!
+Python, Learning paths via Portswigger, TryHackme, and HackTheBox
 - 💞️ I’m looking to collaborate on ...
 Nothing specifically just yet since I'm just starting out, but if an opportunity arises I'd gladly take a chance.
 - 📫 How to reach me ...
-No social media at the moment other than the ones I use specifically for music.
-For now this would be the best place.
+No social media at the moment.
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I make music!
 Cinematic, Ambient, EDM, really anything that comes to mind.
-Film scoring is my passion, but I enjoy anything related to tech, and science.

 - Will update as necessary.